RFK Jr on Joe Rogan: 14 Peptides Moving Out of Category 2 — FDA Panel Confirmed July 2026

 | January 7, 2025 | FDA publishes updated interim policy | Clarifies compounding framework for bulk drug substances |

-- Compounding pharmacies cannot begin compounding Category 2 substances based solely on a podcast statement.
+- Compounding pharmacies still can’t compound Category 2 substances based on a podcast statement or news reports

 The “Black Market” Argument